esnet/pond/docs/pipeline.md

 As in the streaming example above, we make an UnboundedIn onto which we add Events.

 What's new here is the state that is being set in the Pipeline:
- * windowBy - sets windowing to be 1 hour
+ * `windowBy()` - sets windowing to be 1 hour
- * emitOn - sets the triggering of aggregation to be each time a new event comes in.
+ * `emitOn()` - sets the triggering of aggregation to be each time a new event comes in.
 This will mean the same output will be generated multiple times, each time with an updated aggregation.
 The alternative is "discard" which would only emit when an event moves into another window

-Once this state is established the aggregate() processor can be used.
-The argument to this is a field specification that tells the emit code which fields of the collected window of events should be aggregated together and what function to use.
+Once this state is established the `aggregate()` processor can be used.
+The argument to this is a specification that tells the emit code which fields of the collected window of events should be aggregated together, what function to use, and what the output field name should be.

-The output, an EventOut, will call the callback whenever a new aggregated event is emitted.
-Since the triggering (emitOn) is set to "eachEvent", it will be called multiple times.
-In this case we just re-add it, but the index, to our result map.
+The output, an `EventOut`, will call the callback whenever a new aggregated event is emitted.
+Since the triggering (`emitOn`) is set to "eachEvent", it will be called multiple times.
+In this case we just re-add it to our result map.

 ### Aggregation with grouping

-Pipelines also support a groupBy() processor.
+Pipelines also support a `groupBy()` processor.
 In the following example each event has a field called "type".
 The result of this will be that aggregation collections will be further partitioned based on the group, in addition to the window.

     const stream = new UnboundedIn();
     const result = {};